-Currently Los Altos has an official policy of a minimum parking stall configuration of 9' by 18'.
-However, due to the age of many parking lots throughout the city, many existing parking stalls do not meet the required 9' by 18' stall size.
-For example, in the Downtown Business Triangle there are parking stall dimensions as small as 7' by 15' and as large as 9 %' by 18'.
-Historically, the smallest sizes seem to be associated with the Downtown White Dot Program or when communities embraced the concept of compact parking.
-While a number of cities have varying parking stall sizes (see the attached document), the lion's share of nearby communities have embraced an 8 1/2' by 18' foot stall dimension.
-Since the vast majority of downtown public parking stalls in Los Altos rely on either 9 or 9 1⁄2 foot wide stall configurations, it is assumed that establishing a new stall configuration of 8 1/2' by 18' will increase the total parking stall yield in the downtown, thereby increasing parking capacity within our existing parking lots.
-This increase yield would allow the city additional time to develop a comprehensive parking expansion program for the downtown and increase parking efficiencies throughout the city as well.
-These efficiencies could increase the available square footage to be developed in new projects or remodeled and expanded projects throughout the city--resulting in increased tax revenue for the city.
-Also, of course, this will relieve the current crunch on parking supply in the Downtown Business Triangle.
-It is therefore recommended that the City embrace a parking lot restriping program to increase these efficiencies.
+- Currently Los Altos has an official policy of a minimum parking stall configuration of 9 by 18.
+However, due to the age of many parking lots throughout the city, many existing parking stalls do not meet the required 9 by 18 stall size. - Example: In the Downtown Business Triangle there are parking stall dimensions as small as 7' by 15' and as large 9 $\frac{1}{2}$ ' by 18' - Historically, the smallest sizes seem to be associated with the Downtown White Dot Program or when communities embraced the concept of compact parking. - ▶ While a number of cities have varying parking stall sizes (on the following slide) the lion's share of nearby communities have embraced an 8 1⁄2' by 18' stall dimension.